hashicorp/policy-library-pcidss-policy-set-for-aws-terraform/docs/policies/iam-password-policy-should-expire-within-90-days.md

 IAM password policies can require passwords to be rotated or expired after a given number of days.

-CIS recommends that the password policy expire passwords after 90 days or less.
+PCI DSS recommends that the password policy expire passwords after 90 days or less.
 Reducing the password lifetime increases account resiliency against brute force login attempts.
 Requiring regular password changes also helps in the following scenarios:

  - Passwords can be stolen or compromised without your knowledge.
 This can happen via a system compromise, software vulnerability, or internal threat.